 Brewers bullpen coach (and former major league pitcher) Lee Tunnell tossed me his cap after the game on 9/29/13 at Citi Field.

 |Alex Rodriguez's bats

-On 6/19/15 at Yankee Stadium, I snagged Alex Rodriguez's 3,000th career hit, and when I gave the ball back to A-Rod two weeks later, lots of good things happed.
+On 6/19/15 at Yankee Stadium, I snagged Alex Rodriguez's 3,000th career hit, and when I gave the ball to him two weeks later, lots of good things happed.
 The charity Pitch In For Baseball received a $150,000 donation from the Yankees, and I got all kinds of stuff, including these autographed bats.

 |Alex Rodriguez's jersey